w3c/wai-curricula/content/designer/forms-and-widgets.md

 * design user experiences that consider position, appearance, and naming for labels and instructions
 * define visual and non-visual instructions about which input fields are required
-* define clear instructions about changes in context before the control that originates such changes
+* define clear instructions about changes in context before the component that originates such changes
 * define overall instructions about existing time limits in a form and about how to adjust them, extend them, and turn them off
 * define clear instructions about the current step and about the total number of steps involved in a multi-step form
-* define error messages in the page title or before the form control that:
-  * identify the fields in error
-  * describe the cause of the error
-  * provide suggestions to correct the error where possible
 * identify related requirements for developers to provide semantics for labels and instructions appropriately

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-* Show examples of different components that accept user input (such as buttons, links, lists, and grids) across rich applications or complex widgets.
-Emphasize that each should have a clear name that allows to identify its purpose.
-For reference on how to provide names for different user interface components, see technique [G197: Using labels, names, and text alternatives consistently for content that has the same functionality](https://www.w3.org/WAI/WCAG21/Techniques/general/G197).
 * Demonstrate how labels for form fields are placed differently depending on the components, the language, and the user expectations.
 For example, labels for edit boxes are placed to the left of the field or above it in left-to-right languages, and to the right of the field or below it in right-to-left languages.
 Labels for radio buttons are placed to the right of the field or below it in left-to-right languages, or to the left of the field or above it in right-to-left languages.
+* Show examples of different form fields and widgets, for example buttons, links, lists, and grids, across web pages and rich applications.
+Emphasize that each should have a clear name that allows to identify its purpose.
+For reference on how to provide names for different form elements and custom widgets, see technique [G197: Using labels, names, and text alternatives consistently for content that has the same functionality](https://www.w3.org/WAI/WCAG21/Techniques/general/G197).
 * Show examples of required and non-required form fields.
 Explain that instructions for which of the fields is required should be provided using several mechanisms, including textual and visual cues.
 * Present examples of time limits, such as those warning about session expirations.
 Explain that instructions need to be provided so that users are aware of the time limits, and mechanisms need to be implemented to stop, adjust, or extend time limits.
 Explain that defining and providing the instructions is a designers' responsibility, whereas implementing mechanisms to stop, extend, or adjust time limits is a responsibility shared with the developer.
 * Show examples of multi-step forms.
 Explain that overall instructions should be provided about the current step in a form and about the total number of steps involved.
-* Show examples of different types of error messages, including overall information about errors, specific information about each of the fields in error, and suggestions for correcting such errors when possible.
-Show examples of user interfaces with and without such error messages and explain that these enable several groups of people with disabilities to better interact and understand the contents.
-* Show examples of different mechanisms to communicate notifications, such as through text messages, semantic relations, haptic and audio feedback, and popup windows.
-* Show examples of overlapping notifications in the context of complex applications.
-Explain that some users may find it daunting to process several notifications at the same time, so a mechanism needs to be defined that allows to prioritize notifications based on their relevance.
-Explain that defining mechanisms to prioritize notifications based on their relevance is a designers' responsibility, whereas implementing the mechanisms is a developers' responsibility.

 #### Ideas to Assess Knowledge for Topic